yablokov-alex/SpeedShare/README.md

 <script src="speedshare-1.0.0.min.js"></script>
 ```

-And then use one of two aproaches
+And then use one of two approaches

 ```html